jpf91/jpf91.github.io/content/blog/2025-04-22-estimating-digital-design-size.md

 	mkdir -p $(OBJDIR)
 ```

-This sets up the `TOP_MODULE`, the name of the top module we want to synthesize.
+This sets up the `TOP_MODULE` variable to contain the name of the module we want to synthesize.
-Furthermore, `APP_SVERILOG` contains a list of sources and the full paths to those will be stored in `SYN_SVERILOG_PATHS`.
+Furthermore, `APP_SVERILOG` contains a list of sources, whereas the full paths to those will be stored in `SYN_SVERILOG_PATHS`.
 Note that some variables are `export`ed.
-Those are available to external tools, and we will need to access them in our synthesis scripts.
+Those are available to external tools, as we will need to access them in our synthesis scripts.

-There are two basic rules:
+As for make rules, there are two basic ones:
 The `clean` rule cleans up all generated files.
 The `$(OBJDIR)` rule is used to create the build directory, as the `clean` rule deletes it completely.
 This way we also don't have to check in empty build directories into git.

 ## Estimating FPGA Size

-Synthesizing for FPGAs is quite simple and was essentially already covered in [this previous post]({{< relref "./2025-02-26-tang20k-oss-development.md" >}}).
+Synthesizing for FPGAs is quite simple and was mostly covered in [this previous post]({{< relref "./2025-02-26-tang20k-oss-development.md" >}}).
 Here's the complete Makefile rule to synthesize for the Gowin FPGA targets:
 ```Makefile
 $(OBJDIR)/gowin.syn.json: $(SYN_SVERILOG_PATHS) | $(OBJDIR)